csorianot/godmc_wiki/Home.md

 # GoDMC pipeline

 This wiki will guide you through using the GoDMC pipeline.

-The objectives of the pipeline are:
+The full analysis plan can be found [here](), but briefly the objectives of the pipeline are:

 ### Perform an meQTL analysis
 Perform a GWAS on every methylation probe available in the sample.
 Variations of this analysis will be performed, including a standard meQTL using bestguess imputed SNPs, a CNV-mQTL analysis using CNVs inferred from methylation arrays, and a var-meQTL analysis which looks for SNPs that influence the variance of a probe.